Access to HE Diploma: Health

 Apprehensive of studying a Level 3?
 Try the Level 2 first…

-If you don’t meet the entry criteria for access or feel you would like to build up your academic skills before moving onto the Level 3 Access to HE (Health) why not try our Level 2 course, NOCN Level 2 Certificate in Skills for Employment and Study in Health Sciences (QCF).
+If you do not meet the entry criteria for access or feel you would like to build up your academic skills before moving onto the Level 3 Access to HE Diploma: Health why not try our Level 2 course, NOCN Level 2 Certificate in Skills for Employment and Study in Health Sciences (QCF).

-It is a foundation for Level 3 with an introduction to many units covered in the Access to HE (Health).
-In addition, you can study your GCSE’s alongside the Level 2 to meet the entry requirements for the Access to HE (Health).
+It is a foundation for Level 3 with an introduction to many units covered in the Access to HE Diploma: Health.
+In addition, you can study your GCSE’s alongside the Level 2 to meet the entry requirements for the Access to HE Diploma: Health.

 Entry Requirements & Interview Process